-Robot vacuums can help reduce the amount of time you need to vacuum your house or apartment, but just like any piece of equipment, they require maintenance and care to make sure they’re running their best.
-Moreover, there are a few things you can do around your home to ensure that your robot vacuum is cleaning where it should, and staying away from where you don’t want it to go.
+Robot vacuums can help reduce the amount of time you need to vacuum your home, but just like any piece of equipment, they require maintenance and TLC to make sure they’re running their best.
+What's more, there are a few things you can do around your home to ensure that your robot vacuum is cleaning where it should, and staying away from the areas it shouldn't go.

-Having tested dozens of the best robot vacuums and the best robot mops, we’ve picked up a few tricks along the way — such as how to make sure your robot vacuum doesn’t run over the cat’s food bowls.
-The better you take care of your robot vacuum, the better it will take care of cleaning up pet hair and dust.
+Having tested dozens of the best robot vacuums and the best robot mops, we’ve picked up a few clever tips and tricks — such as how to make sure your robot vacuum doesn’t run over the cat’s food bowls.
+Bear in mind, the better you take care of your robot vacuum, the better it will take care of cleaning up pet hair and dust.

-Here are the best ways to keep your robot vacuum cleaning like a champ.
+In the meantime, we've put together some tips for the best ways to keep your humble, little robot vacuum cleaning like a pro champ.

 - Here's how to clean a washing machine